Dana McCauley

-She was the founding executive director for Food Starter (now called District Kitchen), a food biz incubator and accelerator created by the City of Toronto which is now operated by Arlene Dickinson's District Ventures.
-Before leaving Food Starter, Dana led it to win the Premier's Award for Innovation.
+She was the founding executive director for Food Starter (now called District Kitchen), a food business incubator and accelerator created by the City of Toronto.
+It is now operated by Arlene Dickinson's District Ventures.
+Before leaving Food Starter, she led it to win the Premier's Award for Innovation.
 In the same year that she was awarded the Women's Executive Network's Top 100 award.

-As of 2019, Dana is the Director of New Venture Creation at the University of Guelph where she helps researchers to create start-up companies based on their lab work.
+As of 2019, McCauley is the Director of New Venture Creation at the University of Guelph where she helps researchers to create start-up companies based on their lab work.